biati-digital/alfred-calculate-anything/README.md

 ~~Starting from version 1.0.5 automatic updates were implemented and you will be notified if a new update is available or if you prefer you can launch Alfred and type `calculate update` to check for updates.~~

 Starting from version 2.0.0, there's a new way to search and install automatic updates.
-It was previously necessary to press Return when triggerung the updater but since Return is not regularly used it was easy to end up with an outdated version.
+It was previously necessary to press Return when triggering the updater but since Return is not regularly used it was easy to end up with an outdated version.
 If you want you can still type `calculate update` to check for updates but it's not necessary any more.
 The workflow will do it for you automatically.

 ## Performance